-This question of “what is the best time of year to drive route 66" gets asked a lot, but there's no simple answer.
-A member of the Facebook group recently came out with this little gem: "anytime between January and December"!
+This question "what is the best time of year to drive route 66" gets asked a lot, but there's no simple answer.
+A member of our Facebook group recently came out with this little gem: "anytime between January and December"!

-However, as correct as that answer is, it doesn't help you make a decision with regards to your trip planning.
-The reason the question is not as easy as you might think is because different people have different expectations and personal preferences.
-The first step in working out what the best time of year is to consider what you hope to get out of the trip.
+However, as great as that answer is, it probably doesn't help you make a decision with regards to your trip planning.
+The reason the question can be a tough one to answer is because different people have different expectations and personal preferences.
+The first step in working out the best time of year for YOU is to pause and consider what you hope to get out of the trip.
 Here are some factors to consider...

-When you're driving over 2400 miles through varied terrain you can't exactly predict the weather with accuracy but it's fair to say that the best (driest or warmest) weather will be between April and October.
+When you're driving over 2400 miles through varied terrain you can't exactly predict the weather with accuracy but it's fair to say that the best (if you consider driest or warmest to be best) weather will be between April and October.

 During the winter months - December to February - the average low temperature along Route 66 can be in the 10s and 20s (-12 to -1°C) and the winds can chill you to the bone.
-The deserts of Arizona can be equally cold overnight and snow can fall in the unlikeliest of places.
+The deserts of Arizona can be particularly cold overnight and snow can fall in the unlikeliest of places.
 Icy roads, sleet and snow will impact on driving conditions and isn't for the faint hearted.
-It's also worth keeping in mind that road closures due to extreme weather can delay your travel, and the shorter days will limit your time for sightseeing.
+It's also worth keeping in mind that road closures due to extreme weather can delay your travel, and the shorter days will certainly limit your time for sightseeing.

 November and March are the months transitioning in and out of winter and so weather, although milder than during winter, can still be unpredictable.
 It's not unheard of for there to still be snow in March.
-The tourist season is off-peak and so the roads will be quieter but you run the risk of businesses being closed as a result (more on this later).
+The tourist season is also off-peak so although the roads will be quieter you run the risk of businesses being closed as a result (more on this later).

-Don’t forget, when renting a vehicle you'll be guaranteed to have air-conditioning to keep you comfortable.
-It's also worth keeping mind that July and August is the monsoon season in New Mexico, Arizona, and California, while the risk of seeing a tornado is increased in the midwest.
+Fortunately, when renting a vehicle you'll be guaranteed to have air-conditioning to keep you comfortable.
+It's also worth keeping in mind that July and August is the monsoon season in New Mexico, Arizona, and California, while the risk of seeing a tornado is increased in the midwest.

-Between October and April many of the businesses and attractions along route 66 close down due to lack of tourists.
+Between October and April many of the businesses and attractions along Route 66 close down due to the drop in tourism.
 Others will remain open but will operate on reduced hours or weekends only.
-Although this is an obvious drawback one plus point is that there can be lower prices and better discounts.
+Although this is an obvious drawback, one positive is that there can be lower prices and better discounts.
 As it's considered off-peak season hotel/motel rates will be reduced.

 As with many countries around the world July and August are the major school breaks and vacation periods in the United States.
-The summer months (June to August) are the peak season for route 66 tourism so expect the roads to be busier, rates to be higher and queues to be longer.
-Don't picture interstate-level of traffic though, you will still have sections of quiet roads, it's just that during the summer you are more likely to encounter other travelers – plenty of people to swap stories and tips with.
+The summer months (June to August) are the peak season for Route 66 tourism so expect the roads to be busier, rates to be higher and queues to be longer.
+Don't picture interstate-level of traffic though, you will still have sections of quiet road, it's just that during the summer you are more likely to encounter other travelers - in other words plenty of people to swap stories and tips with!
 A road trip in the summer is an amazing experience, just expect to see more like-minded roadies.

 Once you've considered all of the above the final point to consider is when can you actually travel.
 We all have commitments and few of us have the complete freedom to take a long road trip anytime we want.